elastic/connectors/docs/DEVELOPING.md

 ##### `enable_content_extraction`

-Whether the connector should extract the content from SharePoint attachment.
+Whether the connector should extract the content from SharePoint attachments.
 Default value is `True` i.e. the connector will try to extract file contents.

 #### Content Extraction